 Take extra care in using eye cosmetics if you have any allergies.

-When applying or removing eye cosmetics, be careful not to scratch the eyeball or some other sensitive area of the eye.
+When applying or removing eye cosmetics, be careful not to scratch the eye.

 Don't apply eye makeup while in the car or bus.
 If you come to a sudden stop or bump